 Optic Nerve: Carries electrical signals from the retina to the brain.

-Retina: Functions like film in a camera as it transmits images to your brain.
+Retina: Functions like the film in a camera as it transmits images to your brain.

 Sclera: The white part of the eye that provides structure, protection, and strength.